Spray paint: History

+In 1926, Norwegian engineer Erik Rotheim applied for the first patent for an aerosol can that could hold products and dispense them with the use of propellants.
+By 1931, Rotheim was recognized for his invention and considered a pioneer in this field.

+In the 1940s, the paint industry took another step forward with the invention of the aerosol can.
+Originally developed by the military as a tool to dispense insecticide, aerosol systems were quickly adapted to other product categories including spray paint.
+In 1948, the Chase Company in Chicago became one of three businesses licensed by the United States Department of Agriculture to make aerosol mosquito repellents.
+Using similar technology and equipment, a few years later they became the first commercial producers of spray paint.
+In 1949, Edward H. Seymour, of Sycamore, Illinois, added paint to existing spray can technology at his wife Bonnie's suggestion.
+It was initially designed to demonstrate an aluminum paint he developed.
+His patent was awarded in 1951.
+Spray paint has been used in modern graffiti since its origins, originating with TAKI 183's marker tagging, and expanding into spray paint.

 Uses

-Commercial, industrial and consumer uses

 Acrylic-based craft primers and vinyl dye can be used on plastics like models or miniatures.

 Most brands include a wide variety of paints, including primers, heat, and traffic resistant enamels, gloss and matte finishes, metallic colors, and textured paints for home decor.

 Aerosol paint is useful for quick, semi-permanent marking on construction and surveying sites.
 Inverted cans for street, utility or field marking can be used upside-down with an extension pole.
 APWA (American Public Works Association) has standardized colors for utility and excavation markings.
 Hiking trails can also be marked with aerosol paint trail blazes.

 Small to medium-sized repairs to automobile bodywork can be completed by enthusiasts at home using aerosol paint, though to paint an entire vehicle in this manner would be difficult and expensive.
 The main disadvantages, compared to a professional spray gun, include the limited quality provided by the built-in nozzle and the lack of infrared baking after applying the paint, which indicates that the paint could take several months to obtain its final hardness.

-Technique

-For a good finish, it is essential to prepare the surface well, sanding to provide a key and thoroughly degreasing with naphtha (panel wipe).
-Areas not to be painted should be masked, although for repair work it is important to avoid spraying a full coat right up to the masking tape, which will leave a hard line; it is better to fade the new paint into the existing paint, especially if the color is difficult to match.
-The flow of paint should be started or stopped on the masked area rather than over the area intended to be painted, as aerosols often discharge "blobs" of paint under these conditions.
-Coats should be built up lightly enough to avoid runs, but a "dry" finish must be avoided by spraying too thinly or from too far away.
-The optimum distance between the can and workpiece is around one foot (30cm).
-Most automotive paints will require a clear lacquer after the color coat, normally 24 hours later.
-The color coat should be well matted down with very fine abrasive paper before applying the lacquer.

-There are also a variety of tools to assist in the dispersal of paints including spray paint handles and attachments to equalize the pressure and secure hand grip.
-Other customized technology such as sprayprinter can be attached to aerosol cans to partially automate the process of spray painting and allow for images to be created in a manner similar to printing.